Yuvicodes1/Farmingo/README.md

 - Check and install all the dependencies.
 - On terminal write npm start to run the frontend.

   FOR THE BACKEND
 - Run following commands on terminal
-  -npm init
+  -npm init,
-  -npm install express
+  -npm install express,
-  -npm install mongoose
+  -npm install mongoose,
-  -npm install multer
+  -npm install multer,
   -npm install cors
 - Paste the index.js code
 - Install any leftover dependencies